New Sources of Gravitational Waves during Inflation: Appendix: Particle and String Production

 Although the loops can be large, the distance between them is much smaller, consistent with causality.
 Moreover, they move very slowly overall: the peak momentum from (\ref{betacoeff}) is $k_*\sim M v\sim \sqrt{br}$.
 Using that $M\sim b^{2/3}r$ at the time $t\sim b^{-1/3}$ of production, we find that the strings have a relative velocity \beq \Delta v_{string}\sim \frac{1}{b^{1/6}r^{1/2}} \eeq Therefore the time it takes to separate the two members of the pair by a distance $\dot T^{-1/3}=b^{-1/3}$ is \beq t_{separation}\sim b^{-1/6}r^{1/2} \eeq This is much greater than the timescale $\dot T^{-1/3}\sim b^{-1/3}$.

 This is important because the latter is the timescale for relative oscillations of the string in more general configurations.
 The circular configuration is not generic, and it is interesting to consider the problem more generally by studying the string path integral \cite{stringprod}.
-This yields a similar result, but with the two members of the pair of loops oscillating relative to each other at a relative distance $b^{-1/3}\sim \dot T^{-1/3}$.
+This yields a similar result, but includes cases in which the two members of the pair of loops oscillate relative to each other at a relative distance $b^{-1/3}\sim \dot T^{-1/3}$.
 The simplest string-theoretic examples which develop light strings (which are sometimes called ``tensionless string theories") do not have a small coupling suppressing interconnection of the strings or decay into scalar modes.
 As a result, the pair production of large strings in these cases is quickly followed by the pair breaking up into a ring of smaller loops.
 This is the situation analyzed in \S\ref{subsec:stringring}.
+Another case closer to the circular string example appears to be where strings are produced without relative oscillations, in a non-adiabaticity timescale of order $\dot M/M^2\sim 1/\sqrt{r\dot T}$ where $M\sim r T$ is the mass of the long string.
+We leave the analysis of this case for future work.

 \begingroup \endgroup